iamrommel/u-calculator/README.md

 # u-calculator
-A attempt to create a universal calculator that can compute anything
+A attempt to create a universal calculator that can computes anything.

+1. Anyone can provide the formula, (via json schema),
+2. Calculation can be done on the client side
+   - If there is a need for server side computaion server less function can be called
+   - A call to API can used
+3. Anyone can embed the computation or the result via iframe
+   - A json result can be consumed too